“So now it is no longer I who do it, but sin that dwells within me.”

 So, what we must do in our minds, for Romans 7–because Paul is having such a hard time with sin–is realize he’s talking about his past battle with trying to obey the Law as a Moses-devoted Pharisee.
 Romans 7 isn’t Paul writing about himself in the present tense as a Christian.
 He no longer struggled with sin inflamed by Law as a Christian.
 Why?
 Christians are not under the Law.
 He just taught that in the previous chapter.
 Paul was already dead to the Law, married to Christ, and fully enjoying the New Covenant as he wrote the section we’ve named Chapter 7.

-A good friend of mine, Andrew Farley, has said the sub-heading for this section of Romans should be I Fought the Law and the Law Won.
+I’ve heard it said the sub-heading for this section of Romans could be I Fought the Law and the Law Won.
 Paul does not have two natures, as some versions of the Bible have printed.
 He’s not fighting himself here but referring to his past struggle with sin as a legalist.
 None of us Christians have two natures.
 In fact, Peter tells us we have God’s divine nature (see 2 Peter 1:4).

 For the person who finds their identity in what all they do for God, rather than what all Christ has done for them, a rebuttal of rage will fly toward me, “Nope!
 You’re wrong, Matt!
 You need to read more of God’s Word!
 I feel sorry for you because even Paul said in verse fourteen that he is sold as a slave to sin!”